afrid0315/aws-azure-devops-interview_questions/DevOps-interviewQuestionsAnswers.md

 **Answer.** I foster open communication, establish clear channels for collaboration, and regularly engage with cross-functional teams.
 I actively participate in meetings, utilize collaboration tools, and ensure that everyone is aligned on goals and timelines.
 Additionally, I proactively share information, offer assistance, and seek input to strengthen overall teamwork.

-#### 3. How can our self-owned databases, infrasturcture better than cloud migrated services?
+#### 3. How can our self-owned databases, infrastructure better than cloud migrated services?

 **Answer.** Maintaining our own databases and infrastructure offers greater control over security, customization, performances.
 It allows for tailored solutions to specific needs, avoiding reliance on third party providers.
 However, Cloud migration provides scalability, cost-efficiency and automated maintenance.
 The choice depends on your organization's priorities, resources and long-term strategies.